 - Privacy Monitor Assistant submits opt-out requests

-- Easy to use, intuitive interface
+- Basic and intuitive interface

 Our experience